HomeGuidesAPI ReferenceChangelog

 customerClassStringOptional.
 Only used when adding a new account.
 Set to "RESIDENTIAL" or "GENERAL".

 profileIdStringOptional.
-Use this to save data to a specific existing account.
+Use this to save data to a specific existing profile.
 Don't set otherwise.

 useDefaultBillingProfileBooleanOptional.
 Use this to save to the profile that is the default one.
 This is useful for updating an existing profile without having to know the profile's ID